willsimpp/willsimpp/README.md

 I grew up in **Bentonville, Arkansas**, where I’ve watched the city evolve into a global business hub.
 That environment, and discovering the concept of **compound growth** during my freshman year of high school really sparked my passion for **finance, investing, and capital markets**.

 Today, I’m pursuing a **B.S.B.A. in Finance & Supply Chain Management** at the **Sam M. Walton College of Business**.
 I’m driven by curiosity, collaboration, and consistency values that have guided my work in both finance and community leadership.
-My goal is to combine **data-driven financial analysis** with **purposeful decision-making** to help organizations grow strategically and sustainably.
+My goal is to combine **data-driven financial analysis** with **purposeful decision making** to help organizations grow strategically and sustainably.

 ---